maxenko/sdxl_blora_docker/README.md

 But in short, modify an existing split.sh file to your needs and run it on your LoRA checkpoint.

 ```
+todo: need to make .sh versions of slicer .bat files and locilize to project dir
 ```

 ## Performance expectations / Tips